-From Alexander the Great being buried alive to one man paying to watch a little girl be cannibalized, these true horror stories go way beyond Rated R.
+From Alexander the Great being buried alive to a Jameson heir paying to watch a girl be cannibalized, these true horror stories go way beyond Rated R.

 The horror stories that fuel cinema’s most terrifying plots may leave audiences unsettled, disturbed, and downright nauseated.
 But even the scariest films are nothing compared to history’s grisliest real-life horror stories.

 Whether it’s bloodthirsty monsters, twisted serial killers, or people being buried alive, the darkest corners of history are filled with true tales of terror that put any movie to shame.
 From “Brooklyn Vampire” Albert Fish to the Beast of Gévaudan to the chilling Dyatlov Pass Incident, these are some of history’s most haunting real-life horror stories.

 Real-Life Horror Stories: The Man Who Amassed A Collection Of Mummified Girls